takielias/tp/README.md

 `composer require takielias/tp`

 If you are using Laravel 5.4+, <a href = "https://laravel-news.com/package-auto-discovery">Laravel Package Auto-Discovery</a> Feature is availabe.
-No need additional settiongs.
+No need additional settings.

 If you are using laravel 5.4 or Lower, Follow the steps below to make it Working.